Virtual Eating Disorder Treatment at Veritas Collaborative

 Where is virtual treatment available?

-Virtual services are offered for several of our Partial Hospitalization (PHP), Intensive Outpatient (IOP), and CARE IOP for Binge Eating programs.
+Virtual services are offered for several of our Partial Hospitalization (PHP) and Intensive Outpatient (IOP) programs, as well as our traditional outpatient services.
 Availability varies by location, age, and specific program.
 Call us at 1-855-875-5812 to inquire about current program offerings.

 What does orientation entail?